antonfirsov/docs/2017/09-Sept/fsharp/web-service.md

 val choose : handlers:HttpHandler list -> next:HttpFunc -> HttpFunc
 ```

 This is saying that `choose` is a function which takes two parameters as input: an F# list of `HttpHandler`, and an `HttpFunc`.
 It then produces an `HttpFunc`.
 The first parameter, the F# list of `HttpHandler`, is specified after the `choose` function by `[]` (an F# list), with `HttpHandler` functions inside.
-The [behavior of `choose`](https://github.com/dustinmoris/Giraffe#choose) is simple: a running web application will interate through the list of `HttpHandler`s to find one which matches the incoming request.
+The [behavior of `choose`](https://github.com/dustinmoris/Giraffe#choose) is simple: a running web application will integrate through the list of `HttpHandler` functions to find one which matches the incoming request.

-If you hover over `GET`, you'll see that is is of type `HttpHandler`.
+If you hover over `GET`, you'll see that is of type `HttpHandler`.
 No surprises there!
 All this does is [filter all HTTP GET requests](https://github.com/dustinmoris/Giraffe#get-post-put-patch-delete) into the next `choose` function.

-The `setStatusCode` function is a fallback: if an incoming request uses a route which isn't defined, the above code will set the respose to a 404, with the text "Not Found".
+The `setStatusCode` function is a fallback: if an incoming request uses a route which isn't defined, the above code will set the response to a 404, with the text "Not Found".

 Finally, the `>=>` operator (known as the [compose combinator](https://github.com/dustinmoris/Giraffe#compose)), is what chains everything together.
 The `GET` handler is composed with an inner `choose` combinator, which defines [API routes](https://github.com/dustinmoris/Giraffe#route).